 - Discovery Phase: Both parties exchange financial documents and information relevant to the divorce, potentially extending the timeline, especially in contested cases.

-- Negotiation: Parties attempt to reach an agreement on issues like division of property and child custody.
+- Negotiation: Parties attempt to agree on issues like property division and child custody.
 Successful negotiations can shorten the timeline significantly.

-- Final Hearing: Once all matters are settled, a final hearing occurs, resulting in a divorce decree.
+- Final Hearing: A final hearing occurs once all matters are settled, resulting in a divorce decree.
 Contested cases, particularly those requiring a trial, can take several months to finalize.

 Types of Divorce